DanielG/travis-run/README.md

               the  `matrix'  command).
 On  failure you will be dropped into a shell inside the build environment so you can figure out  what's going on.

+       --shell
+              Prepare for a build but instead of running it launch a shell.

    stop:
               Stop running build VM.
 This will tear down the VM as well as all